ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab11.md

     *If you don't yet have a clear idea about what that will look like*&mdash;if you are literally thinking "what?
 We have absolutely no idea what what we want to do in this area!?!", *don't worry*.
 Part of this exercise is about (a) identifying which pairs are at that stage, and (b) helping them get past it.
 So, if that's where you are, this lab is the right thing to be working on to get you past that point.
-There is more informatio below.
+There is more information below.

 4. Once you have something that feels like a coherent description of where you and your partner are: either a coherent description of your project, OR a description of where you are (perhaps completely "blank" and in need